cnislab/MXenes4HER/README.md

 # MXenes4HER
-The global challenges like energy crisis and envirnomental issues need to be addressed.
-Hydrogen being a clean energy source, can be a sustainable replacement of fossil fuels.
+The global challenges like energy crisis and envirnomental problems need to be addressed.
+Hydrogen being a clean energy source, can be a sustainable replacement of fossil fuels which are responsible for these issues.
 However, it is obtained from electrochemical water-splitting which uses expensive and scarce platinum group metals.
 MXenes, 2D transition metal carbides/nitrides/borites can be used as catalysts for Hydrogen Evolution Reaction (HER).

 # MXenes2Code